 Door County showcases many family-friendly places to stay along the peninsula and on Washington Island.
 In fact, you can find options for resorts, hotels, cabins and cottages, and camping.
 Filled with local charm, Little Sweden offers two- and three-bedroom units with fully-equipped kitchens and access to the on-site trails, a recreation center with an indoor pool, and more!
-Families can also find a variety of accommodation options at Baileys Harbor Yacht Club Resort.
+Families can also find various accommodation options at Baileys Harbor Yacht Club Resort.
 Then, Bread & Water Lodge on Washington Island provides 1- to 3-bedroom options and an in-house cafe for breakfast and lunch.

 Michigan’s Upper Peninsula

-Head to Porcupine Mountains Wilderness State Park for hiking and scenic overlooks.
+Head to the Porcupine Mountains Wilderness State Park for hiking and scenic overlooks.
 In fact, families can enjoy stunning views by a chairlift at the Porcupine Mountains Ski Area.
 Or, reach the highest point around by trekking up Summit Peak.
 Here, a short hike will take you to the 50-foot watchtower, where you can soak in the full magic of autumn.
 In Marquette, families can take in fall colors by hiking or biking.
 Iron Ore Heritage Trail is a great option for both activities.
 Then, the scenic routes of County Roads 510 or 550 offer unparalleled glimpses of fall foliage in Michigan.
 Finally, catch fall colors and breathtaking views of the iconic Pictured Rock formation by boat with Pictured Rocks Cruises, LLC. tour (available through mid-October).

 Where To Stay In Michigan’s Upper Peninsula With Kids

 Families staying in Michigan’s Upper Peninsula will find an array of family-friendly options.
 Firstly, outdoor enthusiasts will love Northwoods Resort, offering cabins and cottages located on the sandy north shore of Au Train Lake.
 Then, in Marquette, the Fairfield Inn & Suites by Marriott Marquette offers suites, complimentary breakfast, and an indoor pool.
 Near the Porcupine Mountains, kids will adore The Konteka Black Bear Resort.
 In fact, on-site dining includes the chance to see black bears dining outside while your family dines inside.
 Or, consider Moutain View Lodges for a more cozy cabin feel.
 Finally, families will also find a variety of campgrounds, as well as home rentals through sites like Vrbo.

 Brown County, Indiana